Ohio EPA to develop system to track, enforce Lake Erie pollution

-TOLEDO, Ohio (WTVG) - Since the 1970's, the Ohio EPA has been testing the water resources in the State of Ohio.
+TOLEDO, Ohio (WTVG) - Since the 1970's, the Ohio EPA has been testing the water resources in Ohio.
 Our drinking ban back in 2014, though, heightened our awareness of what kind of pollutants are actually going into the lake.

-A recent report, the 2020 Integrated Water Quality Report published by the EPA, is calling for stricter regulations on those pollutants, and local leaders say they're on board.
+The 2020 Integrated Water Quality Report, recently published by the EPA, is calling for stricter regulations on those pollutants, and local leaders say they're on board.

 The EPA defines TMDL as Total Maximum Daily Loads, a defining tool that allows experts to determine the limit of how much pollution a body of water can handle.
 To find out more about TMDLs, href="https://www.epa.ohio.gov/Portals/35/tmdl/2020intreport/TMDL%20Fact%20Sheet.pdf?ver=2020-02-14-095349-990">click here.

-In April of 2019, Lucas County Commissioners filed a lawsuit against the EPA, and demanded the agency submit a Total Maximum Daily Load (TMDL) to the federal EPA.
+In April 2019, Lucas County Commissioners filed a lawsuit against the EPA and demanded the agency submit a Total Maximum Daily Load (TMDL) to the federal EPA.
 Commissioner Gerken says he’s pleased to see this change in the 2020 Integrated Water Quality Report.

 For the full report, click here.